 - 2002: Phil Tufnell

 I'm A Celebrity will be broadcast on ITV, so you'll be able to catch up on PC, laptop, phone or tablet via the ITV Hub, available in a web browser or through free apps for Android and iPhone.

 If you’re outside the UK you can watch ITV Hub using a VPN.
 Using a VPN (virtual private network) changes your IP address, allowing you to browse the internet as if you're in another country.
 We personally recommend using NordVPN, but there are other options out there.
 Find out more on the process in our guide to watching the ITV Hub abroad.

 Die-hard fans of I'm A Celeb will have been tuning into the post-show on ITV2, presented by Emily Atack, Adam Thomas and Joel Dommett.
 Unfortunately, this has now been axed altogether.
 Presenter Joel claimed on Instagram that this was for cost-saving reasons, and that the executives decided that the later slot can be filled with something more suitable.

-There's no confirmation as of yet if any replacement content will be released.
 Extra Camp previously aired unseen footage from the show, invited on celebrity guests and held interviews with members on the camp.
-Perhaps this is something that will be moved to the show's social channels, or into a podcast.
-We'll keep a close eye on the situation.